bwentwor/account/account_faq.md

 1. Go to [Notifications](https://cloud.ibm.com/user/notifications) in your profile settings.
 1. Select whether to receive email notifications for each type of event.

-For classic infrastructure services, account owners can also subscribe users to notifications from those services by going to **Manage > Account > Notifications**.

 For more information, see [Setting email preferences](/docs/account?topic=account-email-prefs).

 ## How do I reset my password?